collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Overview

 * Determine which collaboration approach to use (there are two)
-* Clone the repo that we have write permission to into our local development environment, create a feature branch, make a change, push the branch to the GitHub repo we cloned from, and submit a pull request to DjangoCon US Website repo
+* Clone a repo into our local development environment, create a feature branch, make a change, push the branch to the GitHub repo we cloned from, and submit a pull request to DjangoCon US Website repo
 * Review the two different types of pull requests as a DjangoCon US website repo maintainer
 * Odds and ends